dmillett/prank/README.md

   5. per request scoring conditions

 ##Usage
-After adding the dependency to the build, see the examples below or in the *example* package and code directly or use a dependency injection manager (Spring, Guice, etc) & configuration to set scoring values.
+After adding the dependency to the build, see the examples below or in the *src/test/java/net/prank/example/* package and code directly or use a dependency injection manager (Spring, Guice, etc) & configuration to set scoring values.

 ```
 <dependency>